 It’s easy to get focused on negative aspects and neglect the potential positives.
 This is due to the way our brains are wired.
 But, we don’t have to be victim to their default wiring – the Four Doors of Change tool will help us explore multiple perspectives on the change, and to decide what actions we will take.

-Around 2,500 years ago, Heraclitus wrote that change is the only constant in life.
-So change is nothing new to the human species.
+Around 2,500 years ago, Heraclitus realised that the thing we can rely on is that things will change.
+Disruption and change is nothing new to the human species.
 And yet for some reason, we experience unpleasant feelings of surprise or shock when we experience it.

 Why?
 It’s thanks to something I call “lazy-brain”.